Jeter's First HIt

 Jeter started the seventh with a single to center.
 That would be Belcher's 92nd and final pitch.

 The other night, the night Jeter tied Gehrig's mark with hit no. 2,721, there was a discussion among the talking heads on the MLB network about Jeter's placement among the all-time Yankees greats.
 In the background they showed the five players with the most hits in Yankees uniforms—Jeter, Gehrig, Ruth, Mantle and Bernie Williams—and Matt Vasgersian asked the others, Al Leiter and Dave Valle, if Jeter was as great, or greater, than these other guys.
 I expected laughter.
 But Al Leiter took the question seriously and said that, yes, Jeter was as great as these other guys.
-Or maybe Leiter was arguing that Jeter was perceived by today's fans as being as great.
-I'm not sure, because I began to argue back at the TV.
-Later I saw Dave Valle, bless him, looking at Leiter, and talking to him, as if he were insane.
-Good for Dave!
-Because outside of FOX-News I can't imagine a more absurd conversation on television.
-Ruth and Gehrig are almost always ranked among the top 5 players in baseball history.
-Ruth is generally regarded as the greatest player in baseball history—and I wouldn't argue it.
-He was a great pitcher who became, not just a great hitter, but one who completely changed the game.
-When he retired with 714 homeruns, the only guy close to him was Gehrig—who had half that number.
-Put it this way: one of the best measures of a player's overall hitting performance is OPS (On-Base Plus Slugging), and Ruth and Gehrig are first and third on this list, respectively, with only Ted Williams coming between them.
+Dave Valle, bless him, looked at Leiter as if he were insane.
+Because outside of FOX-News, I can't imagine a more absurd conversation on television.
+Ruth is generally regarded as the greatest player in baseball history—and I wouldn't argue it—while Gehrig is usually ranked in the top 5 or 10.
+One of the best measures of a player's overall hitting performance is OPS (On-Base Plus Slugging), and Ruth and Gehrig are first and third on this list, respectively, with only Ted Williams coming between them.
 Jeter?
 He's 181st and dropping.
-That's damn good for a shortstop—Honus Wagner is 138th on this list, after all (although he played in the dead ball era), and Cal Ripken is 503rd—but still...
+(2014 update: now 263rd.)
+That's damn good for a shortstop, but still...

 Mister B wrote: